smetanadvorak/myo_ecn/README.md

 ## Description

-This project contains Python scripts and classes that help to establish connection with Thalmic MYO armband, collect and plot EMG data, and establish a gesture recognition procedure.
+This project contains Python scripts and classes that help to establish connection with Thalmic MYO armband, collect and plot EMG data, and implement a gesture recognition procedure.

-The developers of Thalmic MYO armband have developed a C++ API to enable the users create their own armband-based applications.
-Not long after that, Niklas Rosenstein have developed __myo-python__, a Python interface for this API, using CFFI module and CPython.
+The developers of __Thalmic MYO__ have issued a C++ API that enables the users to create their own applications for the armband.
+After that, Niklas Rosenstein have developed __myo-python__, a Python interface for this API, using CFFI module and CPython.
 His implementation can be found here: https://github.com/NiklasRosenstein/myo-python.

 In this project, we build an infrastructure around __myo-python__ library that will help you develop EMG processing and EMG-based gesture recognition.